fieldtrip/website/tutorial/headmodel_eeg_bem.md

            tissue: [256x256x256 double]
       tissuelabel: {'scalp'  'skull'  'brain'}

 After adding the anatomical data to the segmentation, we can plot them together.
+By specifying our own colormap, we can be sure that the tissue types have clearly distinguishable colors.

     segmentedmri_indexed.anatomy = mri_resliced.anatomy;